Temporary Stay Permit ("Aufenthaltsgestattung")

 Asylum seekers' benefits

-Asylum seekers are entitled to financial support from the state.
+Asylum seekers can receive financial support from the state.
 These aids are called asylum seekers' benefits ("Asylbewerberleistungen").
-As an asylum seeker, you are provided food and drinks, clothes, shoes, toiletries and household items.
-You also receive a so-called "pocket money" ("Taschengeld") with which you can, for instance, buy a SIM card, a bus ticket or other items you need.
-The state also pays for your accommodation.
+You can receive food and drinks, clothes, shoes, toiletries and household items.
+You could also receive so-called "pocket money" ("Taschengeld"), which you can use to buy a SIM card, a bus ticket, or other small items you need.
+The state could also pay for your accommodation.

-The amount of cash you receive depends, among other things, on whether you are married and/or have children or not.
+The amount of cash you receive depends, among other things, on whether you are married and/or have children.
 Every month you receive a letter from the Social Welfare Office, in which the amount of payment you receive is specified.
 If you do not receive this letter, notify the staff member responsible for you.
 You can seek advice from a counselling centre regarding the amount of financial aid you receive.
 They can tell you if the amount you receive has been calculated correctly.
-You can find a counselling centre nearby on the websites of BAMF NAVI, MBE and JMD.
+You can find a counselling centre nearby on the BAMF NAVI, MBE and JMD websites.

 Since May 16, 2024, a new "payment card" (“Bezahlkarte”) has been introduced for refugees in Germany.
 The idea is for asylum seekers to receive part of their state benefits (basic benefits according to the Asylum Seekers Benefits Act) through this card.
 The card is similar to a regular bank card– it is equipped with a chip and PIN and offers the same security standard as other bank cards.
 Also, the data on the card is strictly protected.